 Stock headlights sometimes are not very effective and hence may not provide the best illumination when the day light goes down.
 The solution is thus to equip the motorcycle with aftermarket LED supporting lights which light up the front view by as much as 50%.
 Thus potholes and broken tarmac are more visible which adds to the overall safety when the sun goes down.

 Pnp Hazard Flasher Module:

 This bike accessory is a must for every biker.
 It is designed to light up all the direction indicators in a specific format which attracts attention out there on the road.
 It can be said as a more effective version of hazard lights which can be seen in cars and premium motorcycles.
-Best thing about this PnP Hazard Flasher Module is that it comes in 20 different light patterns which can be selected depending upon one’s own style and preference.
+The best thing about this PnP Hazard Flasher Module is that it comes in 20 different light patterns which can be selected depending upon one’s own style and preference.

 Additional Tip: Carry a Puncture Repair Kit

-A good road trip can, in fact, turn into instant regret if your bike gives up right in the middle of nowhere and a flat tyre is definitely the last thing you will wish for until you want to do some exercise pushing a fully loaded motorcycle to a puncture shop (if you find one).
+A good road trip can, in fact, turn into instant regret if your bike gives up right in the middle of nowhere and a flat tyre is definitely the last thing you will wish for until you want to do some exercise pushing a fully-loaded motorcycle to a puncture shop (if you find one).
 A good puncture repair kit can save your time and energy.